 13. Have the hose or bucket of water nearby.

 After fireworks burnout, toss them in a bucket of water or spray them off with a hose.
 Pay special attention to sparklers, which seem like one of the safest fireworks but burn at a temperature close to 2,000 degrees.
 If your child drops a sparkler, tell them to leave it on the ground because it is hard to tell which end is safe to pick up.
 Spray the sparkler immediately to put it out.

 If you are lighting fireworks that launch into the sky, make sure they are secured.
 I’ll never forget when my brother’s fireworks shot into my aunt’s garage, almost taking out Grandma.
 Also, be respectful of your neighbor’s property.
 I do not like finding fireworks fragments on my roof the next day.

 15. Don’t drink and drive!

-Do you have any tips or related information you’d like to share?
-I’d love to hear from you; please share them in the box below.
+Do you have any suggestions or tips you’d like to share?
+I’d love to hear from you.
+Please share them in the box below.